Madrid: Long-distance transport

 In terms of longer-distance transport, Madrid is the central node of the system of autovías, giving the city direct fast road links with most parts of Spain and with France and Portugal.
-It is also the focal point of one of the world's three largest high-speed rail systems, Alta Velocidad Española (AVE), which has brought major cities such as Seville and Barcelona within 2.5 hours travel time.
-There are now 2,900 km of AVE track, connecting Madrid with 17 provincial capitals, and further lines are under construction.
+It is also the focal point of Spain's high-speed rail system.
+The most demanded train routes link Madrid to Barcelona, Valencia, Seville, and Málaga.
+There are now 2,900 km of high-speed rail track, connecting Madrid with 17 provincial capitals, and further lines are under construction.

-Also Spain business are designing new high speed trains which will be the new generation AVE like Talgo AVRIL.
+Spanish companies are designing new high-speed trains which will be the new-generation AVE, much like the current Talgo AVRIL.

-Aside from the local and regional bus commuting services, Madrid is also a node for long-distance bus connections to plenty of national destinations.
+Aside from the local and regional bus commuting services, Madrid is also a node for long-distance bus connections to many national destinations.
 The Estación Sur de Autobuses in Méndez Álvaro, the busiest bus station in the country, also features international bus connections to cities in Morocco as well as to diverse European destinations.

 Airport

-Madrid is also home to the Madrid-Barajas Airport, the sixth-largest airport in Europe, handling over 60 million passengers annually, of whom 70% are international travellers, in addition to the majority of Spain's air freight movements.
-Barajas is a major European hub, yet a largely westward facing one, specialized in the Americas, with a comparatively lighter connectivity to Asia.
+Madrid is also home to the Madrid-Barajas Airport, the sixth-busiest airport in Europe, handling over 60 million passengers annually, of whom 70% are international travellers, in addition to the majority of Spain's air freight movements.
+Barajas is a major European hub, largely westward facing, specialised in the Americas, with a comparatively lighter connectivity to Asia.
 Madrid's location at the centre of the Iberian Peninsula makes it a major logistics base.
-Madrid-Barajas Airport has 4 Terminals and also the terminal 4S, called Satellite terminal, this terminal is 2 km from the terminal 4 and connected by an Automated People Mover System (AMP) train.
+Madrid-Barajas Airport has 4 terminals plus terminal 4S, called the Satellite terminal; this terminal is 2 km from terminal 4 and connected by an automated people mover.

 The smaller (and older) Cuatro Vientos Airport has a dual military-civilian use and hosts several aviation schools.
 The Torrejón Air Base, located in the neighbouring municipality of Torrejón de Ardoz, also has a secondary civilian use aside from the military purpose.